ritza-co/handbook/docs/roles/general-application.md

 ### About the role

 - 🌐 Globally distributed company (provide your own laptop, internet, and a quiet space to work).
 We are legally based in the Netherlands, but most of the team in South Africa, split between Cape Town and Joburg.
 - 🕐 Flexible hours.
-We work maily asynchronously over Slack, but you will have a weekly [one-on-one](https://ritza.co/handbook/how-we-work/one-on-ones/) for mentorship and discussing your work.
+We work mainly asynchronously over Slack, but you will have a weekly [one-on-one](https://ritza.co/handbook/how-we-work/one-on-ones/) for mentorship and discussing your work.
 We usually work on a retainer basis (x hours/month for a fixed monthly rate), but we can also structure contracts per article or per hour in some cases.

 ### Apply